boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 {{udpOptions}} introduces a new IE to export the observed UDP options.

 Options indicated by Kind values in the range 0-191 are called SAFE options because they do not alter the UDP data payload.
-Such options can be silently ignored by receivers without affecting the meaning of the UDP user data ({{Section 9 of !I-D.ietf-tsvwg-udp-options}}).
+Such options can be silently ignored by legacy receivers because they do not alter the UDP user data ({{Section 9 of !I-D.ietf-tsvwg-udp-options}}).

 Options indicated by Kind values in the range 192-255 are called UNSAFE options.
-Such options are not safe to ignore ({{Section 10 of !I-D.ietf-tsvwg-udp-options}}).
+Such options are not safe for legacy receivers to ignore because they alter the UDP user data ({{Section 10 of !I-D.ietf-tsvwg-udp-options}}).

+UDP options occur per-packet within a Flow and can be inserted at any time in the Flow.

 {{!I-D.ietf-tsvwg-udp-options}} reserves two options for experiements: the Experimental option (EXP, Kind=127) for SAFE options and the UNSAFE Experimental option (UEXP, Kind=254).
 For both options, Experimental ID (ExIDs) are used to differentiate concurrent use of these options.
 Known ExIDs are expected to be registered within IANA. {{udpExID}} specifies a new IPFIX IE to export observed ExIDs in the EXP options.
 Also, {{udpUExID}} specifies a new IPFIX to export observed ExIDs in the UEXP options.
 Only 16-bits ExIDs are supported.